ZenGo-X/fs-dkr/README.md

 1. It introduces a factoring assumptions (DCRA)
 2. it is insecure against rushing adversary

 Rushing adversary is a common assumption in Multiparty Computation (MPC).
 In FS-DKG, an adversary waiting to receive messages from all other parties will be able to decide on the final public key.
 In the worst case it can lead to a rogue-key attack, giving full control of the secret key to the attacker.
-This is the main reason, in our opinion, why  FS-DKG, altough with prominent features, was over-looked for the past 20 years. in this write-up we show how by adjusting FS-DKG to key rotation for threshold ecdsa the above shortcomings are avoided.
+This is the main reason, in our opinion, why  FS-DKG, although with prominent features, was over-looked for the past 20 years. in this write-up we show how by adjusting FS-DKG to key rotation for threshold ecdsa the above shortcomings are avoided.

 ## Our Model